binghamtonuniversity-cs110/lab-functions/README.md

     * You must draw the curve from -360 degrees all the way back to 360 degrees (inclusive)
     * The `math.sin()` function only takes degrees in radians
         * It may be useful to place a print() debug statement after determining x and y so that you can see if their values are reasonable
-        * Question:  What is 360 degrees in radians?
     * In order to scale the window properly (setworldcoordinates()) you need to determine the lowest and highest x values as well as the lowest and highest y values
-* Improve upon the solution in the textbook by using functions:
 * In the main() method, create the Screen and the Turtle, and invoke functions to set up the window, set up the Turtle, and draw the sine curve
     * Create the following functions:
-        * `setUpWindow(screenObject)`
+        * `setUpWindow(screen_object)`
             * to set coordinates and background color
-        * `setUpTurtle(turtleObject)`
+        * `setUpTurtle(turtle_object)`
             * to draw the x and y axis with the origin (0, 0) at the center of the screen and place a turtle object in the correct place to start drawing curve
+        * `drawSine(turtle_object)`
     * :warning: Make sure the type of the argument sent to each function matches the type and order of the function parameter(s)

 __Now try this...__

-Now that you can plot a sine function, how about trying a different function, such as cosine?
-Create an additional function called `drawCosineCurve()`.
+Now that you can plot a sine function, how about trying a few different functions, such as cosine?
+Create an the following additional functions:

+* `drawCosineCurve()`
+    * draws a cosine curve on the same graph
+* `drawTangentCurve()`
+    * draws a tangent curve on the same graph
+* `drawNaturalLog()`
+    * draws a natural log plot on the same graph
+    * :warning: You will have to adjust your starting value or you will get an error

-Make sure you test both curve functions in your driver (main function).
+Make sure you test all functions in your driver (main function).

 ## Part C : Code Organization and Submission
 * Required code organization:
-   * lab3.py
+   * lab4.py

 Below is just a reminder of the commands you should use to submit your code.
 If you cannot remember the exact process, please review Lab 1.